 September 7, 2014 – Sunday – Austria to Venice, Italy

 After parking in the Tronchetto parking area of Venice, we get our bags off the bus and take the Vaporetto (water bus) to the Academia area.
 Jennifer previously warned us that an historical regatta was happening along the Grand Canal, which means some bridges and portions of the canal are closed to traffic.
-We schlepp our bags through the crowds, but when we reach the Academia Bridge, it is completely jammed and is complete chaos.
+We schlepp our bags through the crowds, but when we reach the Academia Bridge, it is jammed solid with a crowd and is complete chaos.
 At this point we can no longer roll our bags as we squeeze through the crowds.
-It takes us about 20 minutes to carefully cross to the other side and regroup before continuing our rather stressful walk to our hotel.
+It takes us about 20 minutes to carefully cross to the other side and regroup before continuing the rather stressful walk to our hotel.

 We don’t have much time, but I manage to get cleaned up before we go out for a group dinner at Trattoria alla Madonna.
 The food and service is very good.
 The dinner includes salad, main course, wine, dessert, and some entertainment from a trio that wandered in from the street.
 They made out like bandits from all the tips our group gave them!